Knowing how you breathe while running can make a big difference to your running performance.

 Take the steps to increase your endurance and stamina, which will undoubtedly happen over time as you get more runs under your belt.

-When learning to breath when running, I recommend you ditch the music so you can fully concentrate on your breathing.
+When learning to breath when running, we recommend you ditch the music so you can fully concentrate on your breathing.

 The beats from the music will most likely distract you.